RasaHQ/rasa/docs/user-guide/docker/building-in-docker.rst

   .. code-block:: bash

-    docker -v && docker-compose -v
+    docker -v
     # Docker version 18.09.2, build 6247962
-    # docker-compose version 1.23.2, build 1110ad01

-If Docker is installed on your machine, the output should show you your installed versions of Docker and Docker Compose.
+If Docker is installed on your machine, the output should show you your installed versions of Docker.
 If the command doesn't work, you'll have to install Docker.
 See `Docker Installation <https://docs.docker.com/install/>`_ for details.

 Setting up your Rasa Project